A Funny Thing Happened on the Way to My Article: Lessons from the Greatest Generation in Hood County

 And still today, a Nation wonders, awaiting the final act in the crime that shaped its fate – the play’s ending, perhaps forever – unknown.
 These are the elements, the bare bones – if you will – of a story that has spanned over 161 years, and still has no ending – no certain reality to finally close the book on the story of that greatest of American tragedies: the Civil War.
 For that is what this is.
 The assassination of Abraham Lincoln was the final ambush of one brother citizen against another in the nineteenth century war whose divisions our nation still grapples with today.
 The fact that the true fate of the assassin that waged that last attack is still shrouded in mystery is surely one of the great question marks of the American story.

+At the center of this tale is the less than three-year glimpse of a man, that mysterious stranger, John St. Helen.
 In the spring of 1873 he appeared, arriving from the deep South, to linger here in the valley of the Brazos River on the frontier of Texas.
 He was alone, yet not alone – one of many immigrants to the area from what had once been the heart of the Confederate States of America.
 As such he should have felt himself among friends, and perhaps he was, as he soon made a deal for room and board with the family of farmer William McDonald, whose land was on the west side of the river near what is now Glen Rose in Somervell county.
 Or perhaps it was the cash he always paid with that made him welcome since, by all accounts, St. Helen was – at best – what my grandmother would have called “an odd duck.”

 To say he did not blend in with the majority of the locals would have been an understatement.
 His ready cash was an anomaly in a culture where seasonal crops and or livestock were the primary sources of income.
 William McDonald’s daughter, Sadie McDonald Rylee, described him in recollections made almost seventy years later: “He was well-educated, and had fine manners, and he always wore the finest kind of clothes,